- Jennings ‘Rotary Foot Control’ series

 During the period of 1968 until the early 1970s, Jennings produced a series of distinctive guitar effects pedals with rotary foot-operated potentiometers, and these foot controls worked differently for each of the different models.
-The pedals were painted in grey Hammerite, and featured a plaque on the bottom plate, denoting the model name & serial number.
+The pedals were painted in grey Hammerite (although a handful have resurfaced with a gold finish), and they featured a plaque on the bottom plate, denoting the model name & serial number.

-Among these different models was a Jennings ‘Repeater’ pedal, which produced a tremolo effect, with a variable speed control; a Jennings wah-wah pedal, where the resonant peak was adjusted via the rotary pot, as opposed to the conventional treadle format; and various Jennings boost pedals where foot-operated rotary volume controls.
-In the case of the Jennings Fuzz, the rotary foot control served to adjust the loudness of the fuzz effect.
+A selection of late 1960s/early 1970s Jennings pedals is pictured above.
+Among the various different models from this series was a Jennings ‘Repeater’ pedal, which produced a tremolo effect, with a variable speed control; a Jennings wah-wah pedal, where the resonant peak was adjusted via the rotary pot, as opposed to the conventional treadle format; and various Jennings boost pedals with foot-operated rotary volume controls.
+(Photo credit: D. Johannson)

 In 1969, Jennings Electronic Developments (JED) became known as Jennings Electronic Industries (JEI).
 Tom Jennings placed regular advertisements for Jennings equipment in Beat Instrumental, and the advertisements placed in 1969 suggest that the name change could have taken place between July and September of that year.
 The more precise date is unknown.